Monday, November 8

 T.J.
 Demos, Professor, Department of the History of Art and Visual Culture, University of California, Santa Cruz

-Presentation Title: Climate Justice Now!
-Art and Environment in the Middle East
+Presentation Title: War Ecology: Petropolitics and Contemporary Art in the Middle East

 Wednesday, November 10